tisba/gst-kitchen/README.md

 * feeds: feeds must be located at: `<website_url>/episodes.<format_file_ext>.rss`, e.g. `http://geekstammtisch.de/episodes.m4a.rss`
 * episode media files must be located at: `<media_url>/<downcased handle><padded episode_nr>.<format_file_ext>`, e.g. `http://media.geekstammtisch.de/episodes/gst000.m4a`

 Meta data from each episodes is read from your Auphonic production.
-The episode number is read from the `title`, which must start with `<handle><number>`.
-The episode name is read from `subtitle`, summary and description is set to Auphonic's `summary` field.
+The episode number and name is read from the `title`, which must start with `<handle><number>`.
+The summary and description is set to Auphonic's `summary` field.
 File sizes, playtime etc. are also read from the production.